UKAD General Privacy Notice

 Withdrawing consent or otherwise objecting to direct marketing

 Wherever we rely on your consent, you will always be able to withdraw that consent, although we may have other legal grounds for processing your data for other purposes, such as those set out above.
 You have an absolute right to opt-out of direct marketing at any time.
 You can do this by following the instructions in the communication where this is an electronic message, or by contacting us using the details set out below.
+You can also change your cookie preferences on our website.

 What cookies and/or tracking technologies does UKAD use?